By Carole Achramowicz, Senior Director of Product Marketing

-Key Challenges to Integration between CRM and ERP
+Key challenges to integration between CRM and ERP

 Can CRM be integrated with ERP?
 Yes.
 However, since CRM and ERP were designed to do different things, achieving a seamless CRM and ERP integration often faces challenges.
 Here are just a few of them:

-Lack of IT Resources
+Lack of IT resources

-The complexities and differences between ERP and CRM systems can often create large projects requiring IT resources and tools.
+The complexities and differences between ERP and CRM systems often create large projects requiring IT resources and tools.
 This can lead to slow implementations.

 ERP and CRM integration is complex because of the number of systems involved.
 Generally, there is an ERP ecosystem of technologies including legacy on-premises ERPs, SaaS solutions, cloud applications, and multiple integration tools.
 CRMs have their own ecosystem of primarily cloud-based applications.
-Each requires specific expertise to integrate outside of their ecosystems.
+Each requires specific expertise to integrate outside of their ecosystem.

 Some companies have legacy, point-to-point integrations built with custom code.
 At the time, it may have been the most expedient and cost-effective way to address integrations.
-In the long run, however, custom coding reduces extensibility and scalability
+In the long run, however, custom coding reduces extensibility and scalability.

 How to Integrate CRM and ERP Systems